yagizmumcu/Bookmark-Management-System/readme.txt

-Ali Yağız Mumcu 21801767 Section-3
+Make sure that you have installed wamp, mamp or lamp.
+Please import bms.sql to phpmyadmin in order to initialize the database.

-User Emails and Passwords:
-john@one.com - john
+Sanmple User Emails and Passwords: john@one.com - john
 GMHikaru@protonmail.com - hikaru
 GMMagnus@protonmail.com - magnus